Install Ruby On Rails on

 Setting Up PostgreSQL

-sudo apt-get install postgresql-common postgresql libpq-dev
+sudo apt install postgresql libpq-dev sudo service postgresql start

 The postgres installation doesn't setup a user for you, so you'll need to follow these steps to create a user with permission to create databases.
 Feel free to replace